Zwogli/CI-CD-Exercise/README.md

 # Last deployment changed to ded01b27e5c785fb251150805308d3d0f8117387.
 ```

-## Simple CI/CD Practice with none Framework on Windows
+## CI/CD Practice with none Framework on Windows

 1. Create a `up.bat` in your working-folder
 2. Open your `up.bat` file and write without @Rem: